skpeter/SmartCV-SSBU/README.md

 - Go to SmartCV's `config.ini` file and set the `feed_path` setting to the path where OBS is saving the screenshots.

 ## Usage
-- **All you need to do is open smartcv.exe and follow the on-screen instructions for the game detection to start.
+- **All you need to do is open main.py and follow the on-screen instructions for the game detection to start.
 Make sure to keep OBS open!**

 ## Where do I use this?
 SmartCV opens a websocket server (on port 6565 by default) to send data to.